 “A brand is defined by the customer’s experience.
 The experience is delivered by the employees- Shep Hyken“

 Needless to say, employee experience is of supreme importance!

-Essentials to Keep in Mind while Designing Employee Experience
+Things to keep in mind while designing Employee Experience

 Data suggests that millennials comprise 30% of the population and by 2025 will represent 75% of the global workforce.

 Millennials look for work that is meaningful, a flexible and autonomous workplace that gives them the freedom to make decisions, own projects, seek mentorship and guidance.
 This isn’t because, millennials, are all born with a silver spoon in their mouth or are accustomed to a certain opulent treatment.
 It’s all because of certain standards that technology has set in their lives.

 Food, cabs, deliveries, etc.are all just a click away for us now.
 Life, in general, has become more comfortable and fast as compared to the 90s or early 2000s, then why not expect a similar level of comfort at work too?
-In return, Millenials are diligent, focused, responsible, and willing to go the extra mile to accomplish a project even if it means staying for extra long hours on a Saturday night.
+In return, Millennials are diligent, focused, responsible, and willing to go the extra mile to accomplish a project even if it means staying for extra long hours on a Saturday night.
 They make things happen!
-To know more about employee lifecycle of millennials, read our blog:

 Unlocking the true potential of your employees is like an art.
 You have to free yourself from all possible biases – age, gender, experience – and keep learning to get better at it.
 One of the keys is to focus on HR products and services to strengthen the emotional connection between people.
 Therefore, employee engagement activities such as Pulse Surveys, company-wide polls, open idea board, fun activities, etc., gives employees their own individual voice.